-In modern terminology the term 'parent' is understood to mean not just a parent but anyone who has parental responsibility for the care of a child.
 Parents have the principal responsibility for the administration of medication to their children, who have the right to be educated with their peers, regardless of any short or long-term needs for medication whilst at school.
+The term 'parent' is understood to include anyone who has parental responsibility for the care of a child.

 Wherever possible, medication should be given at home by parents.
 If prescribed medicines are to be taken three or more times per day, parents should ask the prescribing doctor if the administration of the medication can occur outside normal school hours.
 Generally, non-prescription over the counter medication (such as cold remedies, cough medicines, hay fever eye drops etc) will not be administered in school.
 However, in some circumstances the school may consider administering certain medication and each request received by a parent to do so will be assessed individually.
 An 'Administration of Medication to Pupils - Agreement between Parents and School' form' (appendix 1) will be required in all cases before any medication can be administered.
-Further information can be found within the 'Non-Prescribed Medication' section on page 12.
+Further information can be found within the 'Non-Prescribed Medication' section.